thegworld/gtx-browser/chrome/installer/mac/signing/README.md

-One important point, as discussed in the [debugging tips](../../../../docs/mac/debugging.md#system-permission-prompts_transparency_consent_and-control-tcc) is if Chrome/Chromium is launched as a subprocess of another GUI application (such as Terminal), the parent GUI process – not the browser – is considered the responsible application for TCC's purposes.
+One important point, as discussed in the [debugging tips](../../../../docs/mac/debugging.md#system-permission-prompts_transparency_consent_and-control-tcc) is if Chrome/GTx Browser is launched as a subprocess of another GUI application (such as Terminal), the parent GUI process – not the browser – is considered the responsible application for TCC's purposes.

 An authorization decision can be reset manually using the `tccutil(1)` command.
 For example, this would reset the microphone access permission:

-    tccutil reset Microphone org.chromium.Chromium
+    tccutil reset Microphone org.chromium.GTx Browser

 Unfortunately there is not an authoritative list of service names for resetting, but the value `All` will remove all decisions.
 The decisions are recorded in a